Rendszerguru/ARTE-QGIS-plugin/README.md

 1. Click the **ARTE icon** in the toolbar or find it under the `Arma Tools (ARTE)` menu.
 2. Click **1.
 Load Satellite Preview** to center the map.
 3. Click **2.
 Select Extent on Map**, drag the red bounding box, and press `ENTER` or `Right-Click` when finished.
+4. *(Optional)* Use the **Source Manager** to set up custom terrain data providers.
-4. Set resolutions, select your Elevation Data Source, and click **OK**.
+5. Set resolutions, select your Elevation Data Source, and click **OK**.
-5. Open `enfusion_import.txt` and copy the calculated scale values directly into your Arma Reforger World Editor!
+6. Open `enfusion_import.txt` and copy the calculated scale values directly into your Arma Reforger World Editor!

 ---